polars.when#

 Apply conditions as

-keyword arguments that are treated as equality matches, such asx = 123
+col_name = valuekeyword arguments that are treated as equality matches, such asx = 123.
+As with the predicates parameter, multiple conditions are implicitly combined using&.

 Warning